Kudzu Extract and alcohol cessation, side effects, safety, herb medical uses and home remedy, dietary supplement at 500 mg

 Pueraria flos, which enhances acetaldehyde removal, is a traditional hangover remedy.
 Pueraria lobata is a known inhibitor of mitochondrial aldehyde dehydrogenase (ALDH2) and increases acetaldehyde.
 Pueraria lobata is being investigated for use as an aversion therapy for alcoholics due to these characteristics.
 Kudzu root is not a traditional hangover therapy yet has been accepted as the registered active component in many of these hangover products.
 The risk of development of acetaldehyde pathology, including neoplasms, is associated with genetic polymorphism with enhanced alcohol dehydrogenase (ADH) or reduced ALDH activity leading to increased acetaldehyde levels in the tissues.
 The chronic usage of Pueraria lobata at times of high ethanol consumption, such as in hangover remedies, may predispose subjects to an increased risk of acetaldehyde-related neoplasm and pathology.
 Pueraria lobata appears to be an inappropriate herb for use in herbal hangover remedies as it is an inhibitor of ALDH2.
 The recommendations for its use should be similar to those for the ALDH2 inhibitor, Disulfiram.

-Human studies with kudzu extract
+Human studies with kudzu root extract

 Pharmacokinetic profile of the isoflavone